mikepenz/MaterialDrawer/README.md

 There  is a Header with profiles (**AccountHeader**), a **MiniDrawer** for Tablets (like Gmail), provide **custom DrawerItems**, **custom colors**, **custom themes**, ... **No limits** for customizations.

+> If you upgrade from < 4.0.0 follow the [MIGRATION GUIDE](https://github.com/mikepenz/MaterialDrawer/blob/feature/refactoring/MIGRATION.md)

 ###A quick overview what it includes
 - **the easiest possible integration**
 - integrate in less then **5 minutes**